10 takeaways from Beyoncé's new album, 'Cowboy Carter'

 2. ... with a searing image of its titular central character.

 In the cowboy, Beyoncé finds her ideal figure of the American West and South.
 She cites the rodeo as the first place where anyone who loved country music and culture could gather and mingle and feel welcome.
-It's an image that runs counter to the experience that inspired the album: performing her song "Daddy Lessons" at the CMA Awards in 2016, where he has said she "did not feel welcomed...and it was very clear that I wasn't".
+It's an image that runs counter to the experience that inspired the album: performing her song "Daddy Lessons" at the CMA Awards in 2016, where she has said she "did not feel welcomed ... and it was very clear that I wasn't."
 The Cowboy Carter character exists in conversation with the history of Black cowboys, the loaded meaning behind the term and its function in the American imagination.

 3. It's a country album ...